 - black Elan dressmaker scissors (very affordable and stay sharp.
 I LOVE mine)

 I highly recommend good thread.
 Definitely 100% cotton for working with 100% cotton fabrics.
 I personally prefer 50 wt thread for piecing blocks.
-(Heavier weight like 40 -28 for quilting.)
-This thread is thin, but it helps your pieced seams lie flatter – especially when you’re working with small pieces.
+(Heavier weight like 40-28 for quilting.)
+This thread is thin, but it helps your pieced seams lie flatter – especially when you’re working with small pieces – improving the accuracy of your piecing.

 [Thread “weights” tell how fine or thick the thread is.
 The higher the number the thinner it is.
 This post by Aurifil shows the differences between the various weights of cotton threads.)